Simeon-Krastev/MapReduce-Implementation-of-K-Means-PigLatin-Queries/README.md

 # FaceIn Network Exercise with Apage Pig

-Premise:
-## Creating Datasets for a FaceIn Big Data Application
+## Task Premise: Creating Datasets for a FaceIn Big Data Application
 Write a program (You are welcome to use a different programming language for that part, e.g., Python) that creates datasets related to a new social media application FaceIn, including the following datasets as three separate data files: